oreqizer/oreqizer/content/the-math-of-fitness/index.md

 Beginners, people who have never been through a linear strength program, most benefit from a simple _linear progression_ of strength training, something like _Starting Strength_ or _5/3/1_.
 They can add some hypertrophy accessories to the mix, especially for the abs.
-Make sure to eat in a slight surplus to facilitate new tissue development!
+If you're not fat, make sure to eat in a slight surplus to facilitate new tissue development!

 All they need for endurance sessions are two to three aerobic LISS sessions a week, later substituting one for a HIIT session.
 For grandmas and the less